Delfina de la Cruz

-Delfina de la Cruz Zañartu (24 February 1837 Concepción, Chile – 8 May 1905 Concepción, Chile) was a Chilean pianist and First Lady of Chile.
-She was the only child of General José María de la Cruz and his wife Josefa Zañartu, and granddaughter of Chilean revolutionary Luis de la Cruz.
+Delfina de la Cruz Zañartu (24 February 1837 – 8 May 1905), also known as Delfina Pérez, was a Chilean pianist, composer and First Lady of Chile during 1876 to 1881.
+De la Cruz was the first female composer of choral music in Chile.

-First Lady of Chile

-De la Cruz became engaged to Aníbal Pinto after he returned from a long trip in Europe, and they married on 24 November 1855 in Concepción.
+Early life and family

+De la Cruz was born on 24 February 1837 in Concepción to General José María de la Cruz and Josefa Zañartu Trujillo.
+De la Cruz was the paternal granddaughter of Luis de la Cruz, and the cousin of Manuel Bulnes.

+On 24 November 1855 De la Cruz married Aníbal Pinto, a lawyer, politician and future 9th President of Chile.
 The marriage had political undertones; Pinto's father, Francisco Antonio Pinto, former President of Chile, felt that the marriage would help to heal the relationship between the cities of Concepción and Santiago.
 Animosity had arisen between the cities as a result of the 1851 Chilean revolution, during which uprisings had taken place in Concepción against the central government based in Santiago.
 The marriage would create a familial link between de la Cruz's father, José Maria de la Cruz and Pinto's brother-in-law, Manuel Bulnes, who had fought against each other in the Battle of Loncomilla.

+De la Cruz and Pinto had seven children, including the lawyer, politician and diplomat Francisco Antonio Pinto Cruz.
+Through marriage De la Cruz was related to two other First Ladies of Chile, her sister-in-law of Enriqueta Pinto, and her mother-in-law of Luisa Garmendia.